MicrosoftLearning/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

     The response consist of a summary of the original text.
 The summary should communicate the key points from the original text in less verbose language.

 5. Use the **Regenerate** button to resubmit the prompt, and note that the response may vary from the original one.
-The generative AI model produces new language each time it is called.
+A generative AI model can produce new language each time it is called.
 6. Under the summarized response, add a new line and enter the following text:

     *How are they formed?*